-The analyses for the activity of the three types of cones -S, L and M in the perception of colors also shows how the brain "deciphers" the colors.
-The foundation of this analysis, shown in Figure 10, was made by M. Marinov and I. Ignatov in 2008.
-However, it is not clear whether the green color we perceive is a combined effect of yellow and blue, or whether it corresponds to a wavelength of the green color from the visible spectrum.
-Our brain can register the colors, i.e. the green color as a spectrometer, with certain lengths of the electromagnetic waves.
-It can also register the green color as a mixture of yellow and blue.
-The full perception of colors by the visual analyzer cannot be defined by a spectrometer.
+The analysis of the activity of the three types of cones - S, L and M in the perception of different colors also shows how the brain "deciphers" the different colors.
+The foundation of this colour analysis, shown in Figure 10, was made by M. Marinov and I. Ignatov in 2008.
+The maximum of the spectral sensitivity of the visual analyzer corresponds to the light green colour corresponds to 560 nm in spectra (Fig. 9).
+However, it is not clear whether the green colour perceived by brain is a combined mixing effect of the yellow and blue colors, or whether it corresponds to a wavelength of the green colour from the visible spectrum.
+The human brain can register the colors, i.e. the green colour as a spectrometer, with certain lengths of the electromagnetic waves.
+It can also register the green colour as a mixture of yellow and blue.
+However, the full perception of colours by the visual analyzer cannot be defined by a spectrometer.